radar/guides/ssl-certificate-update.md

 Download [the latest RubyGems](https://rubygems.org/pages/download)

-Please download the file in a directory that you can later point to (eg. the root of your harddrive, `C:\`)
+Please download the file in a directory that you can later point to (eg. your home directory, `~`, or the root of your harddrive, `C:\`)

 Now, using your Command Prompt: